 The illnesses covered will be specified in the policy along with any exclusions and limitations – these differ between insurers.

 Serious illness cover policies usually only pay out once, so are not a replacement for income.

 Important.
 You should always read the policy information in detail to ensure you understand what serious illnesses you are covered for and the stage of illness at which an insurer will pay out.

 Who is likely to buy it?

-Many people buy CIC when they take on a major commitment such as a mortgage.
+Many people buy Serious illness cover when they take on a major commitment such as a mortgage.
 Our consultants will advise you on the costs and benefits and the options available.
 Unlike mortgage protection insurance, critical illness insurance is never a condition of mortgage approval.

 What are the main features?

 Before you take out cover you should consider the following: